Want to find a coffee table with the ideal dimensions for your space? This coffee table size guide will help you find the perfect one!

 The coffee table dimensions were perfect for the IKEA sectional it was paired with for the two years we used this as our second home with bare bones furniture.
 But the table isn’t a good shape or size for our permanent furniture layout of a sofa across from two chairs (the way-too-small area rug is outta here too – more on that at the end of the post!):

 Today I’m sharing what coffee table dimensions to look for so that you can find a table that’s the perfect fit for your space.
-Grab your measuring tape and let’s get to it… (post includes affiliate links; full disclosure statement available {here})
+Grab your measuring tape and let’s get to it… (post includes commissionable links; for more information, see my full disclosure statement {here})

 Coffee Table Height